micro-nova/AmpliPi/hw/TESTING.md

 - [ ] Fans (Manual)
   - [ ] Fans On: Verify fans spin up
   - [ ] Preamp Status: Verify fans spin down, room temp measurements are correct, PG_12V is good.
-  - [ ] Heat up a heatsink with the heat gun: Verify fans turn on when the amplifiers are hot.
+  - [ ] Heat up a heatsink with the heat gun: Verify "Preamp Status" shows a rise in temperature.